-I get particularly fired up about policing, punishment, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.
+I feel passionate about these issues: policing, punishment, prisons, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, Indigenous rights and equality, the environment, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.
+These issues are all connected.
+It would be an understatement to say that my professional advancement is both enriched and hampered by my diverse interests, and my commitment to working on these interconnected issues.

-I am also a mother striving to devote as much as I can to my children while also nourishing my public life, staying relevant, and contributing to the rest of the world.
-My criminal law practice has been on hold since my children were born, but I am ever connected to the world of criminal justice and continue to teach and write in that area.
+I am also a (single) mother striving to devote as much as I can to my children while also nourishing my public life, staying relevant, and contributing to the rest of the world.

 This blog represents a fusion of three of my pursuits and passions: improvement of our criminal justice system to make it more humane (which will also make it more effective), engagement of the public, and writing.
+(Though I dod also include some of my other articles here.)
 I hope that it will contribute to the public’s meaningful understanding and involvement in the criminal justice system and to the improvement of the latter.
-And I hope that it will satisfy a couple of my needs, too!

 Your comments and input are most welcome.